Music streaming, the conquest of Africa has just started

 "Everyone says that the next big music star will be African, but it's mostly an economic calculation.
 When you have a continent that will have more than 800 million smartphones in five years and that the full business model of the music industry is based on this, the music clips, the streaming... you can see why it is of interest for everyone ", Jose Da Silva explains to AFP.

-cesaria evora tunedglobalJose, who managed the Cape Verde singer Cesaria Evora, and is now president of Sony Abidjan goes on to say "It's the French-speaking side of Africa that is late, the collection for the owner's rights are not working very well yet and the big video studios are missing."
+cesaria evora image for stream africa blogJose, who managed the Cape Verde singer Cesaria Evora, and is now president of Sony Abidjan goes on to say "It's the French-speaking side of Africa that is late, the collection for the owner's rights are not working very well yet and the big video studios are missing."

-According to Elodie Da Silva, it would be great if all the major labels make their global catalogs available, including international artists.
-"What Universal Music is doing [i.e., making their catalog available to local platforms like Waw and Muska platforms] is very important," she says.
+According to Elodie Da Silva, it would be great if all the major labels make their global catalogues available, including international artists.
+"What Universal Music is doing [i.e., making their catalogue available to local platforms like Waw and Muska platforms] is very important," she says.
 The other majors are more careful and hesitant, at least in the African francophone market.

 Since 2017, from their office in French-speaking Abidjan, Universal Music has signed a dozen artists like Kiff no Beat from Ivory Coast and the excellent Toofan, a Togolese duo.
 Universal Music has also organised for the French rapper Congolese Niska to tour from the banks of the Congo River in Brazzaville, to the edge of the Ebrié lagoon in Abidjan.
 In 2018 Universal Music opened an office in Lagos, Nigeria, as part of its operations expansion within Western Africa.

-He goes on to add that he believes that half of the local African artists will continue to be to self-produced, which won’t help the current catalog fishing challenge, however it will help the best platforms at this game to differentiate themselves in the marketplace.
+He goes on to add that he believes that half of the local African artists will continue to be self-produced, which won’t help the current catalogue fishing challenge, however, it will help the best platforms at this game to differentiate themselves in the marketplace.

 "The streaming growth makes music accessible on any phone and not only in Africa.
 It creates a new market that didn’t exist before and it pays for producers and artists," concludes Nusse.